London Fashion Week takes us to the French Riviera on day three

 Day three of LFW saw shows from Eudon Choi, SS Daley, and Feben, plus Rixo’s presentation.
 Hayley Spencer and Olivia Petter share the highlights

 A sunny yet crisp Saturday set the mood for showgoers on the third day of London Fashion Week.
-With the heatwave seeming far behind us all of a sudden, the fash-pack descended on the day’s venues in boots and coats, lending the spring summer 2023 looks presented an added air of aspiration.
-Especially Eudon Choi’s south of France-inspired catwalk, in his signature colour block, and SS Daley's theatrical homage to Peter Rabbit.
+With the heatwave seeming far behind us all of a sudden, the fash-pack descended on the day’s venues in boots and coats, lending the spring/summer 2023 looks an added air of aspiration.
+Especially Eudon Choi’s south of France-inspired catwalk, in his signature colour block, and SS Daley’s theatrical homage to Peter Rabbit.

 Day two had been one mixed with reflection and optimism.
-It featured some somber moments to honour Queen Elizabeth II, such as the minute’s silence at Bora Aksu.
-It also uplifting, though, due to the buzz of outfits designed for care-free hedonism after a promisingly lockdown-free year.
+It featured some sombre moments to honour Queen Elizabeth II, such as the minute’s silence at Bora Aksu.
+It was also uplifting, though, due to the buzz of outfits designed for care-free hedonism after a promisingly lockdown-free year.
 Mark Fast brought the party with a 1980s rave revival, and Edward Crutchley and KNWLS served up club-worthy looks.

-The sad news foreshadowed day three as well, through an omission from the schedule: 17 September had been scheduled to include the Burberry show, but the house announced its cancellation the previous week as “a mark of respect” to the Queen.
-Instead, we will have to wait to see Christopher Bailey’s collection at a rescheduled date, along with those planned to take place on Monday, the day of the funeral.
+The sad news foreshadowed day three as well, through an omission from the schedule: 17 September had been set to include the Burberry show, but the house announced its cancellation the previous week as “a mark of respect” to the Queen.
+Instead, we will have to wait to see Riccardo Tisci’s collection at a rescheduled date, along with those planned to take place on Monday, the day of the funeral.

 However, many designers had decided to take heed of the British Fashion Council’s advice that shows could continue with respect for “the mood of the nation”, so the first on our schedule was Eudon Choi.

 In the unexpectedly airy feeling space hidden behind a central London record shop, Eudon Choi took his attendees globe trotting.
-Wanderlust was a thread of his shows during covid times, and he continued it for spring summer 2023 with a trip to the French Riviera.
+Wanderlust was a thread of his shows during Covid times, and he continued it for spring/summer 2023 with a trip to the French Riviera.
 The show was sweetly titled Baiser Sale (Salty Kiss), celebrating love.

 There was definitely an air of romance to the carefree looks, like broderie anglaise ponchos, rouched bodycon dresses, sailor collared shirts, and in the accessories: headscarves and a crochet bonnet.
 As is Choi’s magic, the looks balanced wearability with beauty.
 There was a sense of lightness to the garments, thanks to clever details such as cutouts on the back seams of shirts, pleated epauletes on the shoulders of another, and flowing tassels hanging from the shoulders of a dress, which the designer says was to help them “dance in the sea breeze”.